Trial by Fire: Training in the Wildland Urban Interface

 Written by Jon Riley, Chelan County Fire District 1

-The audience reaction was impressive.
+The reaction was impressive.

 The events of the day went about a smooth as I could imagine: we hit our timelines narrowly to the minute save for the actual burn which took only half the time scheduled.
 10 apparatus and 60 personnel were organized into a mock incident command structure under firing, holding, structure protection and water supply.
-Each assignment and was in place during the burn, and later shuffled to participate in different aspects of the WUI fire training including triage, structure protection, handline construction, and weather observations.
+Each assignment and was in place during the burn, and later shuffled to participate in different aspects of the WUI fire training including triage, structure protection, handline construction and weather observations.

-Organizing 60 interagency personnel and providing an equal opportunity for each to train was a real challenge.
+Organizing 60 interagency personnel, and providing an equal opportunity for each to train was a real challenge.
 I would not have predicted that burning 62 piles would take an hour and a half, and pausing pile ignition to move folks around between the fire and structure protection will be a consideration for the future.
 Far fewer resources would be necessary if burning was conducted in the late fall, or earlier in the spring.
 There were also a couple logistical issues that fell through the cracks, for example when you provide 60 firefighters breakfast of fruit, muffins, and unlimited coffee you must also provide them with a bathroom.

 Months following the fire I am still getting home assessment requests and Westridge residents continue to reduce fuels, and improve their structures.
 I like to think of this project exemplified “shared responsibility,” what I believe to be the root of any fire adapted community: public organizations pursuing education, risk reduction, and improved response alongside empowered citizens addressing hazardous fuels, structure resilience, and participating in an ongoing wildfire conversation.
 It is collaboration like we saw May 8th and the months prior that exemplify a fire adapted community.